eliotte0106/CS2110/README.md

-# GATech CS 2110 - Computer Organization and Programming
+# GATech Computer Organization and Programming